geremih/namar/README.md

 last expression being returned and the values of the other expressions being discarded.

 Each expression can be [the definitions are in lisp.h]
-a) an integer, identifier - the atoms of the language
+1. an integer, identifier - the atoms of the language
-b) or a list - which is formed by consing together atoms and lists.
+2. or a list - which is formed by consing together atoms and lists.

 eg. (cons a b)
 A cons is represented as a pair in C.